HPC - Arnold’s cat map

 Figure 1: Arnold’s cat map

 Arnold’s cat map has interesting properties.
-Let \(C^k(x, y)\) be the result of iterating \(k\) times the function \(C\), i.e.:
+Let \(C^k(x, y)\) be the \(k\)-th iterate of \(C\), i.e.:

 \[ C^k(x, y) = \begin{cases} (x, y) & \mbox{if $k=0$}\\ C(C^{k-1}(x,y)) & \mbox{if $k>0$} \end{cases} \]